getsmap/smap-responsive/README.md

 - [Map with editable points, lines and polygons](http://kartor.malmo.se/init/?appid=edit_demo) (using WFS-T, requires password to save)
 - [Kävlingeån map](http://kartor.lund.se/vspu/?zoom=14&center=13.1278,55.78562&ol=VE,Haro&bl=mapboxcolor&md=url%2C%7B:t:%22FeatureCollection%22%2C:fs:%5B%7B:t::F:%2C:p%7B%22id%22:42%2C:mt::%22H%C3%A4r%20ligger%20M%C3%A5s%C3%A4ngen%22%2C%22radius%22:134.4049356995406%2C%22popupIsOpen%22:true%7D%2C:g:%7B:t::P:%2C:c:%5B13.12283%2C55.79042%5D%7D%7D%5D%7D) [(project site)](http://www.kavlingean.se/)

-###Introduction
+## Introduction

 sMap-responsive is a software framework for web maps built with Leaflet and Bootstrap.
 The purpose of the framework is to facilitate creation of maps which support a range of different browsers and devices (specified in the wiki).

 > Quick install with [npm](https://nodejs.org/): `npm install --save smap-responsive`

-###Who to blame?
+### Developers
-The framework is developed by [Johan Lahti](https://github.com/johanlahti) at [City of Malmö](http://www.malmo.se) together with a team of valuable [contributors](https://github.com/getsmap/smap-responsive/graphs/contributors).
+The framework has been developed by [Johan Lahti](https://github.com/johanlahti) together with valuable [contributors](https://github.com/getsmap/smap-responsive/graphs/contributors).

-###Why another framework?
+### Why another framework?
-First of all.
+First.
 This framework is based around Leaflet controls (plugins).
 The controls are **reusable** in any other Leaflet-based framework.
 You can pick Leaflet controls from the [Leaflet plugin site](http://leafletjs.com/plugins.html) or vice versa – pick controls from here and use in your own Leaflet based framework (with few or no modifications needed).

 Second.
 This framework is built to be **dynamic** and serve multiple objectives in various contexts.
 Smap-responsive is used in many different types of external applications as well as for stand-alone maps.
 Although every map is unique, most functionality can be re-used for every map.

 Third.
-In order to minimise the need of programmers' hands-on – we put a lot of effort into making this framework as **easy to use** as possible for the administrator.
+In order to minimise the need of programmers' hands-on – we've put a lot of effort into making this framework as **easy to use** as possible for the administrator.
 New maps – from the most advanced to the simplest of simple – can be created by just copying and modifying one configuration file.
 This gives the administrator a lot of **power** and **flexibility** – without doing any programming.

 <br />